 A key feature of the SAS is the award of advanced standing, in recognition of prior studies, upon admission.

 Senior-year entrants will receive Advanced Standing II, enabling them to complete their studies with a minimum of 60 credit units (instead of 120 credit units in a standard four-year curriculum), subject to the requirements of individual degrees/majors.
-No credit transfer will be considered for advanced standing entrants.
+Students admitted with advanced standing will not be entitled to any credit transfer on the basis of their previous qualifications attained prior to their admission to the University.
 Instead, they may be granted an exemption from specific courses based on prior study.
 Credit units are not earned for an exempted course.

 AD/HD graduates who are unable to gain admission to a senior-year (Advanced Standing II) place may be considered for Advanced Standing I entry.
 The minimum graduation requirement for Advanced Standing I students is 90 credit units (instead of 120 credit units in a standard four-year curriculum), subject to the requirements of individual degrees/majors.

 Most admission offers are made between January and July.
 The selection process is normally completed by the end of July.